jijihohococo/ichi-orm/README.md

 ### WHERE NOT IN

-To make "WHERE NOT IN" sql query, you can use "whereNotIn" function as shown as below
+To add a "WHERE NOT IN" clause to a SQL query, use the "whereNotIn" function as shown below:

 ```php
 Blog::whereNotIn('id',[1,2])->get();